-- 66 sector-based and regional business associations and federations;
+- 68 sector-based and regional business associations and federations.

 To establish an environment that supports entrepreneurship in Latvia, facilitating the competitiveness of companies and representing employers in the framework of social dialogue at the national, European Union and international level.

-In 2020, the LDDK represents companies which employ more than 50% of employees in Latvia, and the LDDK has also achieved stable support from the government for the development of entrepreneurship in Latvia and for the competitiveness of Latvian companies in Europe and the rest of the world.
+Our vision is that by 2020, the LDDK will represent companies which employ more than 50% of employees in Latvia, and that the LDDK will have achieved stable support from the government for the development of entrepreneurship in Latvia, and for the competitiveness of Latvian companies in Europe, and the rest of the world.

 - Ensuring the preparation of policies that support entrepreneurship and the competiveness of companies so as to ensure the sustainable development of the Latvian economy